 Frequently Asked Questions about Guardianships

-For general information about where child custody and guardianship matters are heard, see: Child Custody and Guardianship Matters Juvenile, Family, and Probate Courts – General Information (SDSC Form #ADM-411)
+For general information about where child custody and guardianship matters are heard, please refer to the Child Custody and Guardianship Matters Juvenile, Family, and Probate Courts – General Information (SDSC Form #ADM-411)

 What is Guardianship?